|

 with the dissolution.
 Moreover, all the relationships seem tainted

+by betrayal.
 The characters had believed their feelings to be everlasting,

 imperishable.
 Then Jerry falls in love with his best friend’s wife